-Prerequisite: Italian III or staff recommendation In Italian IV, communication skills continue to be refined and expanded.
+Prerequisite: Italian III

+In Italian IV, communication skills continue to be refined and expanded.
 There is review of key grammar structures, expanding on previously learned items to more advanced structures.
 The study of culture emphasizes the history, literature, and fine arts of the Italian-speaking world.